Studying abroad for people with disabilities

 Some exchange programmes provide special support

 The Erasmus, Nordplus, Minor Field Studies (MFS) and Linnaeus-Palme exchange programmes all offer special support.
-If your disability means you need extra aids in order to go on the exchange, it is possible to receive extra funding to cover these costs.
+If your disability means you need extra aids in order to go on the exchange, it's possible to receive extra funding to cover these costs.
 Talk to your study guidance counsellor or the disabilities officer at your university for more information and help with your application.